pafable/ansible-packer-terraform-ec2-deploy/readme.md

 Supply the following:
 - AWS ID
 - SSH Key name
 - Desired security to use
+- AMI name (use the same name you specified in `secrets.json`)

 4. Build the EC2 instance.
 ```